 \section{Conclusion}

 In this paper, we propose a novel framework, called TbExplain, that generates text-based explanations for scene classification models.
-The text-based explanations consist of a sentence that attempts to explain the reasoning behind the prediction by indicating the scene objects that contribute to the classification process.
 We further attempted to improve classification accuracy by devising a statistical-based approach, called Statistical Prediction Correction (SPC), to correct the prediction by incorporating the confidence of the prediction and scene objects.
-In our experiments, we utilized ResNet101V2 and YOLOv5 as the scene classification and object detection models, respectively, and also employed GradCAM and LIME as internal XAI techniques in our framework.
 In the qualitative analysis, we evaluate the reliability and trustworthiness of TbExplain's text-based explanations by comparing them with the manually annotated data labels.
-Furthermore, the quantitative analysis conducted on the MIT67, SUN397, and Places365 datasets confirmed the efficacy of our proposed framework in improving classification performance.
-In fact, in this experiment, we apply TbExplain to a pre-trained scene classification model, which increases the classification accuracy in light of our proposed SPC method.
+Furthermore, the quantitative analysis conducted on three datasets confirmed the efficacy of our proposed framework in improving classification performance.